Rony Talukdar

-Personal Life
+Personal life

-Born and raised in a Hindu family at Narayanganj district of Bangladesh.
+Talukdar is from a Hindu family of the Narayanganj district of Bangladesh.
+He studied at Southeast University.

-Career
+Domestic career

-In the first three matches of the 2014-15 first-class season, opening the batting for Dhaka Division, he scored 227, 163 and 201 in three innings victories, sharing opening stands of 197, 314 and 301 with Abdul Mazid.
+In the first three matches of the 2014-15 first-class season, opening the batting for Dhaka Division, Talukdar scored 227, 163 and 201 in three innings victories, sharing opening stands of 197, 314 and 301 with Abdul Mazid.

-He made his Twenty20 International debut against South Africa on 7 July 2015.

 In October 2018, he was named in the squad for the Dhaka Dynamites team, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading run-scorer for Dhaka Division in the 2018–19 National Cricket League, with 426 runs in four matches.
 He was the also the leading run-scorer for East Zone in the tournament, with 460 runs in six matches.
 In November 2019, he was selected to play for the Sylhet Thunder in the 2019–20 Bangladesh Premier League.

 In November 2022, he was named in the Rangpur Riders' squad, following the draft for the 2022–23 Bangladesh Premier League.
 In the second match of the tournament, on 6 January 2023, he smashed 67 runs off just 31 balls, helping Rangpur Riders to start their season with a convincing 34-run victory over the Comilla Victorians.
 He reached his fifty off just 19 balls, which is the fastest half-century by a Bangladeshi batter in the history of Bangladesh Premier League.

+International career

+Talukdar made his Twenty20 International (T20I) debut against South Africa on 7 July 2015.

+In March 2023, Talukdar returned to Bangladesh's T20I squad after 8 years as he was selected to play in the series against England.
+In the same month, he was also named in Bangladesh's ODI and T20I squad for their series against Ireland.
+On 27 March 2023, in the 1st T20I, Rony scored his maiden half-century in international cricket in just 24 balls, recording the third fastest fifty by Bangladeshi batter in T20Is.
+His score of 67 runs off 38 balls helped Bangladesh post 207/5, their third highest total in T20Is.

+He made his One Day International (ODI) debut against Ireland on 14 May 2023.